redParrot17/Enklume/README.md

 ### License

 It's LGPL.
-Have your fun, I don't really care, maybe send me a screenshot if you do cool shit with it :)
+Have your fun, I don't really care, maybe send me a screenshot if you do cool stuff with it :)